-Yes, it is safe to trade online in South Africa.
+Yes, it is safe to trade currency.
 In fact, make sure that the broker’s website is secured with an SSL Certificate to avoid your information being stolen or leaving your sensitive information on the website.
-Nonetheless, we recommend you trade with trusted forex companies.
+Nonetheless, we recommend you trade with trusted trading companies.
 Do your research to find out if the company is legit and not just some online scam.

 What is a binary options broker?

 Binary options broker is a person or a company that runs a financial option whereby the payoff is either some fixed economic amount or nothing at all.

 Binary options in some parts of the world are seen as a form of gambling.
 Some binary brokers and outlets have been exposed as scams.
 Some parts of financial investments regard binary option as a high-risk.